calgaryml/calgaryml.github.io/_posts/2025-05-17-training-sparse-structured-nn.md

 ## The Quest for More Efficient Neural Networks

 State-of-the-art deep neural networks (DNNs) have achieved remarkable feats, but their ever-increasing size brings ballooning training costs, often outstripping Moore's Law.
 This trend makes cutting-edge AI research less accessible.
-While techniques exist to prune trained dense models, effectively reducing their parameter count by 85-95% without sacrificing generalization, the initial dense training phase remains a significant burden.
-Can we train these sparse, efficient networks from scratch?
+While techniques exist to prune trained dense models, effectively reducing their parameter count by 85-95% without sacrificing generalization, they relay on dense pre-training.
+Can we train these sparse, efficient networks without dense training?

 ### Why Sparse Neural Networks?